Bokeh Diffusion: Defocus Blur Control in Text-to-Image Diffusion Models: Method

-Such methods are capable of rendering realistic bokeh effects in depth-continuous areas~\cite{pengBokehMeWhenNeural2022a}.
-However, they tend to suffer from color-bleeding artifacts at depth discontinuities.
-Recent rendering methods mainly focus on improving this limitation, e.g., using neural renderers to fix erroneous areas~\cite{pengBokehMeWhenNeural2022a}, or layered occlusion-aware bokeh rendering~\cite{shengDrBokehDiffeRentiable2024}.
+Such methods are capable of rendering realistic bokeh effects in depth-continuous areas but they tend to suffer from color-bleeding artifacts at depth discontinuities~\cite{pengBokehMeWhenNeural2022}.
+Recent rendering methods mainly focus on improving this limitation, \eg, using neural renderers to fix erroneous areas~\cite{pengBokehMeWhenNeural2022}, or layered occlusion-aware bokeh rendering~\cite{shengDrBokehDiffeRentiable2024}.